-A panel created by Gov. Dannel P. Malloy to study how public school districts share state education money is considering some major changes, including using more accurate data to determine a city or town’s wealth and poverty level, and ultimately how much funding is awarded.
+HARTFORD - A panel named by Governor Dannel P. Malloy to study how public school districts share state education money is considering some major changes, including using more accurate data to determine a city or town’s wealth and poverty level and ultimately how much funding is awarded.

 The 12-member Education Cost Sharing Task Force is also looking at ways to more equitably fund magnet schools, which are public schools that typically provide a specialized curriculum, according to a list of preliminary recommendations.

 Other suggestions that have received strong support include excluding students living in college dorms and prison inmates from the population counts when calculating a town’s per-capita income and eliminating or altering provisions in the current funding program that allow school districts to keep their level of grant funding even when their per-student share should be decreasing, if their poverty rate or other factors change.

 Roy Occhiogrosso, the Democratic governor’s senior adviser, said Malloy has promised to fix the formula, which is more than 20 years old and has been criticized as having become too complicated over the years.
 There have also been perennial complaints from municipal leaders that the education funds, currently about $1.9 billion, are not fairly distributed and donot meet the state’s goal of putting rich and poor communities on equal footing.

 Critics also say the funding method forces towns to rely too heavily on property taxes because the state has never fulfilled its promise to fund 50 percent of local education.
 The formula considers enrollment, poverty, and other factors to determine the state’s share of public school funding for districts.